-TechRadar has been playing with the Nintendo DSi - the latest version of the massively popular handheld (which launches in the UK this week) - ever since we managed to get our hands on a Japanese import machine late last year.
+TechRadar has been playing with the Nintendo DSi – the latest version of the massively popular handheld, which which launches in the UK this week – ever since we managed to get our hands on a Japanese import machine late last year.

-While the DS Lite seemed in many ways an almost perfect handheld when we first saw it back at E3 2006, Nintendo's product designers have, impressively, managed to improve upon it by introducing a brighter screen, a fingerprint-friendly matte-finish and slimming down the form factor a tad.
-The DSi looks and feels fresh and modern and – interestingly – a little less like a games console than its predecessors.
+While the DS Lite seemed in many ways an almost perfect handheld when we first saw it back at E3 2006, Nintendo's product designers have, impressively, managed to improve upon it even further.
+New improvements include a brighter screen, a fingerprint-friendly matte-finish and slimming down the form factor a tad.
+The DSi looks and feels fresh, modern and – interestingly – a little less like a games console than its predecessors.

 Good value for gamers?